 National standardised pathways and models of care for heart failure

-The National Clinical HF Programme 1 is a national standardised pathway and model of care for the patient journey in HF, jointly authored by professional medical bodies and the Irish Government’s HSE Directorate of Clinical Strategy and Programmes.
-The Programme calls for several key improvements in quality, access and costs of HF care.
+The National Clinical Programme for Heart Failure (NCP for HF)1 is a national standardised pathway and model of care for the patient journey in HF, jointly authored by professional medical bodies and the Irish Government’s Health Service Executive Directorate of Clinical Strategy and Programmes.
+The NCP for HF calls for several key improvements in quality, access and costs of HF care.

-- Structured and coordinated disease management for every heart failurepatient
+- structured and coordinated disease management for every person with heart failure

 - better prevention of heart failure